section-engineering-education/engineering-education/content/articles/collection-in-java/index.md

 Method in the collection framework include:  `clear()`, `add()`, `size()`.

 3. **Array List**
-The class helps when dealing with dynamic arrays.
+This class helps when dealing with dynamic arrays.

 A `dynamic array` is an array whose size is unpredictable since it keeps adding up.
 Other arrays usually have a fixed size where you have to state the number of elements to be stored.

-The dynamic array, on the other hand, supports automatic `resizing.ArrayList` is located at the java.util package, which means that you import the java every time you want to form an `ArrayList.util` package.
+The dynamic array, on the other hand, supports automatic resizing using the `resizing.ArrayList` method which is located at the `java.util package`, which means that you import the package every time you want to form an `ArrayList.util` package.
 You can achieve this as shown in the example below:

 We have further created object names and added a list of names to the array from the above.